Friday, February 18, 2011

 Wednesday, February 9, 2011

-I'm not in California anymore.
+I'm Not in California Anymore.

 So let me tell you about the greatest game of red rover ever!
 On Saturday we were met by our school representatives at the hotel and it went down almost exactly like I was told it would…Teachers on one side and Georgia on the other.
 We were each called one by one as everyone clapped and we met our new principals in the middle of the Sheraton lobby.
 I was greeted with big smiles and what could have only been Georgian compliments based on the looks on their faces and the excitement in their voices…and if they weren’t compliments, well, I don’t speak Georgian and neither do you so we’re just going to assume the bestJ.
 So we grabbed my bags, including the lovely gift of wine and chocolates from the President himself, and made like a herd out of the hotel.